 If you’re asking yourself ‘why is my cat always hungry’, here are a few possible reasons.

 Always-hungry cats might actually not be all that hungry.
-Their constant interest for ‘what’s for dinner’ could mean ‘I’ve got nothing else to do, but eat’.
+Their constant interest in ‘what’s for dinner’ could mean ‘I’ve got nothing else to do, but eat’.
 Keeping your cat physically and mentally active is incredibly important, particularly if they spend most of the time indoors.
 While it’s difficult to recreate all the exciting stuff going on outside that keeps cats active, there are a few tips guaranteed to entertain bored felines, including cat trees and puzzle feeders.
 Check out our article on cat mental stimulation if you’re stuck for ideas.

 If you’re wondering ‘why is my cat always hungry but skinny’, one possible reason is intestinal parasites.
 These little creatures are feeding off of your cat’s food intake and sometimes they may not leave enough nutrients to satisfy the cat’s needs.
 As a response, the pet will ask for food more often or in larger quantities.
 The vet will be able to discover if intestinal parasites are to blame for your cat’s large appetite and will prescribe de-worming medication.